kianhayes/summer2024/README.md

 # Kian Hayes Summer 2024 Benedictine College Research #
 This repository serves the purpose of documenting my research conducted during the summer of 2024 at Benedictine College.
+I'm currently in the process of writing a paper for this independent research project in which a draft for can be seen in the /plots directory.

 The research entails testing the performance of Athena++.
 Specifically, the performance of Riemann solvers and integrators included in the code along with its parallelization capabilities.
 Below I detail the various directories in this repository: